citusdata/citus_docs/develop/append.rst

 based distribution supports more efficient range queries.
-This is because given a range query on the distribution key, the Citus query planner can easily determine which shards overlap that range and send the query to only to relevant shards.
+This is because given a range query on the distribution key, the Citus query planner can easily determine which shards overlap that range and send the query only to relevant shards.

 Hash based distribution is more suited to cases where you want to do real-time inserts along with analytics on your data or want to